-and it was then, on that bench aboard the maquoit ii, as it trudged back home, that i realized all that. and perhaps you fought back too hard; perhaps i held on too tightly and unintentionally smothered whatever fire you had been building to keep yourself warm.
+and it was then, on that bench aboard the maquoit ii, as it trudged back home, that i realized all that. and perhaps you were fighting back; perhaps i held on too tightly and unintentionally smothered whatever fire you had been building to keep yourself warm.

 looking forward and out, towards the mountains from this wooden perch, i recall the foolishness in my beliefs, the daft attempts to maintain something i did not completely understand.